alexsoyes/php-google-drive-backup/readme.md

 * ❌ **Do not activate the "production review" since:**
   * You do not need it.
   * It will make you unable to continue the process.
+* Run the project using CLI.
-* Then, generate the proper `token.json` file by logging with the given URL.
+* Then, generate the proper `token.json` file by logging with the given URL from CLI.
+  * Authenticate yourself with your Google Account...
 * All good! ✅

 ## Environments variables 🚀